 There have been several blockers to this kind of transparency coming to fruition:

-- It’s incredibly difficult to organise media owners and the millions of consumers whose interests they represent into a collaborative unit in order to apply pressure;
+- It’s incredibly difficult to organize media owners and the millions of consumers whose interests they represent into a collaborative unit in order to apply pressure;

 - Historically, there has been lukewarm interest from media buyers in providing such transparency; and